Dictionary of Revolutionary Marxism

 The corrupt and reactionary

 Chiang Kai-shek regime in China horribly mismanaged the nation’s economy, as well as the country in general.
 In order to pay for its enormously expensive war to try to put down the Revolution, it simply printed up ever more money.
 By late 1946 what had cost one yuan (the unit of Chinese money) in 1937 now cost 1 million yuan.
 By December 1947, it cost 16 million, and by the end of 1948, 21 billion yuan.
-In May of 1949, just before the final collapse of that government, the same purchase would have required 8.5 trillion yuan, perhaps the most extreme example of hyperinflation in world history!
+In May of 1949, just before the final collapse of that government, the same purchase would have required 8.5 trillion yuan, one of the most extreme examples of hyperinflation in world history!

 CHINA INTERNATIONAL PUBLISHING GROUP (CIPG)